 19. On the Chart Design tab, in the Location group, click Move Chart.
 Click the button next to Object in, select Sheet1 (if necessary), and click OK.

-20. Position the new chart under the column chart.
+20. Position the new bar chart under the column chart.

 - 21. Click one of the labels to select them all.
-The Format Data Labels pane will open.

-- 22. Click the Label Options button.
+The Format Data Labels pane will open. - 22.
+Click the Label Options button.

-- 23. Click the Number arrow.